jscottcarson/iotanium/docs/source/features/features.rst

 ESP32 Features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Your IoTanium Development board is built around the powerful Esspresif ESP32 Microcontroller Unit (MCU).
 The ESP32 chip is small and affordable, with features that are perfectly suited for a broad range of IoT applications.
 The ESP32 is equipped with GPIO pins, and includes support for a variety of protocols like SPI, I2C, UART, and more.

 One key feature of the ESP32 is that both wireless networking and Bluetooth are included onboard the MCU itself.
-This sets the ESP apart from other microcontrollers like those found on boards like Arduino and Rasberry Pi, for which WiFi and Bluetooth require additional onboard components, or add on hardware.
-This means that you can easily control and monitor an ESP32 based devices remotely without the need for additional WiFi or Bluetooth components.
+This sets the ESP apart from other microcontrollers like those found on boards like Arduino and Rasberry Pi, for which WiFi and Bluetooth require additional onboard components or add on hardware.
+This means that you can easily control and monitor ESP32-based devices remotely without the need for additional WiFi or Bluetooth components.

 .. image:: ../img/esp32-chip.png
     :align: center